July 30 – August 12, 2017

 FYI in Prague, hosted at the NC State Prague Institute, is a 2 week program that merges the high impact experiences of a first year inquiry course and study abroad.
 Students earn 3 GEP credits that count towards their degree before the start of their first semester on campus.
 Students will be immersed in inquiry-guided learning, utilizing the historic and beautiful city of Prague as their classroom.

 - build strong relationships with faculty

 - gain essential cross-cultural competence

-The FYI in Prague program is highly structured and led by two faculty and one staff member from NC State University.
+The FYI in Prague program is highly structured and led by a faculty and one staff member from NC State University.

 The program starts on-campus with a two day orientation.
 During these two days, students participate in activities and discussions to develop community, clarify expectations, and introduce the approach to FYI courses.

 Students then board a group flight for Prague, Czech Republic.
 Students spend 10 days in Prague, using the city and the NC State Prague Institute as their classroom.
 The program utilizes the historical city by visiting numerous museums, national monuments, cultural landmarks, and other significant venues to engage students in their course work-providing first hand experiences that inform critical and creative thinking.
 While in the Czech Republic, students also take a cultural weekend excursion to Český Krumlov, an UNESCO World Heritage Site.